 Legal Information: Alabama

-Do I have to register my protection order in AL in order to get it enforced?
+Do I have to register my protection order in Alabama in order to get it enforced?

 It is helpful if the order clearly says the expiration date of the order.
 The order does not have to be entered into the state or federal registry in order to be enforced by an Alabama police officer.2

 WomensLaw serves and supports all survivors, no matter their sex or gender.

 © 2008–2023 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.